Chronic Pelvic Pain Syndrome/ Chronic Prostatitis

 – Lower back, abdomen or rectum

-Some patients also experience pain during urination and ejaculation as well as LUTS, which includes urine voiding symptoms (for example, weak stream, straining and hesitancy) or urine storage
+Some patients also experience pain during urination and ejaculation as well as LUTS, which includes urine voiding symptoms (for example weak stream, straining and hesitancy) or urine storage symptoms (for example: urgency with or without incontinence, increased urinary frequency, nocturia, and dysuria).

 Understanding Chronic Pelvic Pain Syndrome